 The U.S. Department of State warns U.S. citizens to consider the risks of travel to Egypt due to threats from terrorist and violent political opposition groups.
 This replaces the Travel Warning issued on December 23, 2016.
 A number of terrorist groups, including ISIS, have committed multiple deadly attacks in Egypt, targeting government officials and security forces, public venues, tourist sites, civil aviation and other modes of public transportation, and a diplomatic facility.
 Terrorists continue to threaten Egypt’s religious minorities and have attacked sites and people associated with the Egyptian Coptic Church.

 A pretty harsh warning indeed.
 Pretty much says there is not a square inch of the country that isn’t dangerous, and if you visit Egypt, you WILL die.
+Okay, maybe it’s not that bad but you get the idea.

 Is Egypt really as dangerous as they say?